Whether you want to store food or you want a chilled glass for a cool beverage, you’re probably wondering if you can put glass in the freezer.

 These shoulders make a stress point where pressure can build up and break the glass.

 Any container that has a shape like this can create stress points.
-So, when freezing glass containers, it’s better to use jars or containers without shoulders or other potential stress points.
+So, when freezing glass containers, it’s better to use wide mouth jars or containers with straight sides.
+You should avoid a narrow container such as a bottle of beer.

 If you do use jars with shoulders, make sure you leave a large gap for the contents to expand.
 This will help reduce the pressure.